 With respect to selection and definition of FVG we mainly follow VALBU (2004).
 This valency dictionary of German verbs registers a considerable number of these constructions on the basis of a rather narrow definition (p.
 55).
-Additionally, we used some other lists prepared for didactic purposes by different authors15.
-In these lists (and there only implicitly) and in a range of other publications (e.g. Kamber 2008), one finds a wider definition of these support verb constructions.
-We therefore for practical reasons will not rely on a very restrictive understanding of these constructions, although in some cases it might be difficult then to decide whether a given construction should be listed as 'Wendung' or 'Funktionsverbgefüge'.
-It is also not intended to give a full inventory of possible FVG in German.
-The main goal of this part of an entry is to draw attention to the general difficulties with such constructions and to offer solutions for at least frequently used ones or rather an adequate strategy for handling this problem.
+Additionally, we used some other lists prepared for didactic purposes by different authors.
+In these lists (and there only implicitly) and in a

-14 In the entry for the respective noun will be added a reference to the verb where the FVG is described.
+&lt;sup>14 In the entry for the respective noun will be added a reference to the verb where the FVG is described.